tristanaja/portfolio/README.md

 ## 📢 Notes

-- This project is a work in progress.
-New features, sections, and polish are being added regularly.
+- This project is considered a finished product and will not be developed further.
 - Feedback and suggestions are always welcome!

 ---